m9tzin/m9tzin/README.md

   - Pursuing a Bachelor’s Degree in Computer Engineering, with interests in Software Engineering & Machine Learning.

-  - Developing blockchain and API solutions with Go & Hyperledger.
+  - Developing blockchain solutions and related APIs with Go & Hyperledger.

   - Undergraduate Researcher @ Embrapa, focusing on Machine Learning applications.